-What is a fresh start checking account?
+What is a second-chance checking account?

-How to regain control of your finances and reduce your monthly bank fees during the pandemic
+How to regain control of your finances and reduce your monthly bank fees

 You should be able to easily find a free non-interest checking account.
 Almost half (47 percent) of these accounts were free, according to Bankrate’s 2020 checking account and ATM fee study.
 If you often use an ATM, you should look for a bank with ATMs near you or for a bank with a large ATM network or for a bank that reimburses out-of-network ATM fees.

 A mobile banking app can give you easy access to your account so you can quickly check your balance and recent transactions to help avoid bank fees.
 The app may also offer additional budgeting features to help keep you more informed about your money patterns.